Thomas-Selin/Machine-Learning-Based-Anomaly-Detector/README.md

 ### Developed by Thomas Selin

-This service looks for unusual behaviour in sets of interacting microservices by learning from observability data (for example nr. of errors, memory usage, latency, nr. of calls to api:s) what normal behaviour looks like.
+This service looks for unusual behaviour in sets of interacting micro-services by learning from observability data (for example nr. of errors, memory usage, latency, nr. of calls to api:s) what normal behaviour looks like.

 It learns what normal looks like by training a hybrid autoencoder/transformer type machine learning model.